PrasadRasapally/identity-service-sdk/README.md

 will be invoked.

 #####tryGetUserInfoWithCurrentAccessToken
-Tries to get userInfo with the current accessToken, otherwise returns null.
+Attempts to get userInfo with the current accessToken.
 Primarily used to obtain user info upon initial page load.

 ## Installation